 — Create types that more accurately model the problem domain, with corresponding safe operations and conversions in lieu of using primitive types.

-— Minimize use of predefined numeric types whose ranges and precisions are implementation defined.
-Instead, use types whose ranges and precision are guaranteed.
+— Minimize the use of predefined numeric types whose ranges and precisions are implementation defined; instead, using types whose ranges and precision are guaranteed.

 Implications for language design and evolution

-In future language design and evolution activities, consider the following items:
+In future language design and evolution activities, software designers should consider the following items:

 — Standardizing on a common, uniform terminology to describe their type systems so that programmers experienced in other languages can reliably learn the type system of a language that is new to them;